 Back to the minced tofu

 - Crumble the tofu into a bowl.
 The pieces should remain of uneven in size and shape, as if you've fried off some actual minced meat in a frying pan.

-- Thinly coat the crumbled tofu with 1/2 tbsp/ 7 gr corn flour or any starch at hand and salt generously.
+- Thinly coat the crumbled tofu with 1/2 t - 7 gr corn flour and salt generously.